UdeM-Certificat-en-IA/REI1850_Nourrir_revamp/README.md

 4. Ensure `API_GATEWAY_BASE_PATH` is set in the Netlify environment.
 This variable defines the base path used by the serverless function and defaults to `/.netlify/functions/flask_app`.
+5. Set the publish directory to `templates` in the Netlify UI or via `netlify.toml` so the static HTML pages are uploaded.

 ## Troubleshooting